Winged Wonders: Beautiful Canadian Birds Captured on Camera

 Duane Larson of Prince Albert, Saskatchewan, writes, “I see these beautiful birds in my front yard all the time, but I had never photographed any.
 One day last winter, I decided to grab my camera and attempt to capture some pics.
 This is my first photo of a Bohemian waxwing.”

-Nicole Watson of Kingston, Ont., snapped this gorgeous shot of a male eastern bluebird.
+Nicole Watson of Kingston, Ontario, snapped this gorgeous shot of a male eastern bluebird.
 The colourful thrushes breed throughout Ontario (with the exception of the Hudson Bay lowlands) and often appear in Canadian folk art as a symbol of springtime.
 Look out for them in apple orchards and the boreal forest!

 Photographer Karen Allin snapped these two sparrows on a fall day in Toronto, Ont.
 Up to 25 species of the Emberizidae sparrow family can be found in Canada; if you hear a sparrow singing, it’s most likely a male one.

-Photographer Vickie Emms stumbled upon this cedar waxwing in her own yard in Anola, Man.
+Photographer Vickie Emms stumbled upon this cedar waxwing in her own yard in Anola, Manitoba.
 Known for their pointed wings and black mask, these small birds can be found in an orchard or woodland near you!

 Great Blue Heron